opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Security Analytics provides the options and functionality to monitor and respond to a wide range of security threats.
 Detectors are the essential components that determine what to look for and how to respond to those threats.
 This section covers their creation and configuration.

 ## Step 1.
-Defining a detector
+Define the detector

 Defining a new detector involves naming the detector, selecting a data source and detector type, and specifying a detector schedule.
-After defining a detector, you can also configure field mappings and set up alerts.
-Follow the steps in this section to accomplish all three of these setup tasks.
+You can also create alerts for the detector at this stage, although there are options to create alerts in other areas of the interface.
+Follow the steps in this section to define a new detector.

 1. On the Detectors page, select the **Create detector** button.
 The Define detector page opens.
 1. Give the detector a name and, as an option, add a description for the detector.